Mooleane/aaron-capstone-project/README.md

 ```

 # Technical Challenges + Future Plans
-A challenge during the creation of this project was displaying the requirements for each evolutionary stage of a Pokémon.
-Number-based requirements are looped through the API's data via a function in-order to account for most Pokémon, but still leaves room for miscellaneous evolution requirements.
+A challenge during the creation of this project was displaying the requirements for each evolutionary stage of a Pokémon, mostly due to time constraints.
+Number-based requirements are retrieved through the API's data via a function in-order to account for most Pokémon, but still leaves room for miscellaneous evolution requirements not displayed in the output.

 ## The Numerical Requirements